ra2003/HabrCacheEnhanced/README.md

 # English
-Redirects deleted or marked as draft posts from habr.com to SoHabr, ITnan and Google cache.
+Redirects deleted or marked as draft posts from habr.com to ITnan, СоХабр, SavePearlHarbor, and Google cache.

 Based on the [HabrCache](https://userscripts-mirror.org/scripts/show/136481) userscript by [dotneter](https://userscripts-mirror.org/users/138395.html).
 The code for working with SoHabr is kindly provided by [CaptainFlint](https://habr.com/users/CaptainFlint/).